Botanical Name: Tillandsia ionantha and other Tillandsia species

 Light: Bright, indirect light.
 These tropical beauties also thrive under fluorescent lights, making them good office plants.

 Water: Spray plants twice a week, until they are thoroughly wet.
-Or you can take them to the sink and run water over them.
+Or you can take them to the sink and run tepid water over them.
 DO NOT soak them.
 Turn plants upside down to allow excess water to run off.
 Standing water at the base of the leaves will cause them to rot.

 Humidity: Moderate to high -- 50% relative humidity or above.
 Brown leaf tips are caused by dry air.
 Use a humidity tray, room humidifier or mist the plants with tepid water.

 Temperature: Spring through early fall, average to warm 65-80°F/18-27°C. In winter, a cool rest 60°F/16°C will help it bloom the following summer.

 Fertilizer: Feed once a month with foliar fertilizer specially made for air plants.

-Propagation: Detach offsets when they reach half the size of the parent plant and reposition as needed to make room for new growth.
+Propagation: Detach offsets when they reach half the size of the parent plant.